roman-milk/roman-milk.github.io/she-taught-me-well.md

+===

- ****** She Taught Me Well ****** bygeronimo_appleby© I broke the kiss; this time I was taking control.
+I broke the kiss; this time I was taking control.
 I led Gillian to the bedroom and slowly undressed her, kissing her skin, as each glorious part of her was unveiled.
 Once she was nude, Gillian stood completely at ease under my scrutiny, her hands on her broad hips as she thrust her mons forward, almost arrogantly, as though challenging me.

  I took up the challenge and stripped hurriedly, once again my thick penis jutted stiffly in front of me, as though sniffing the air expectantly.